Create Indestructible SBC's with overlayfs--Part II--uv, flask, and systemd

 su - #use the minus to preserve paths for normal user.

-usermod -aG sudo charlie #I am user charlie, you are not.
+usermod -aG sudo charlie

-#use your username instead of charlie, elmo.
+#(use your ~ username instead of charlie, elmo).

 #OverlayFS requires 4 directories to work.